-The Albert Parks is situated on a hill over the center of Auckland.
-Previously the park was used by the Albert Barracks, which originated from 1846 and were abandoned in 1871.
-There is still a gun in the parks, aiming on the harbor.
-Very nice park with many old trees.
+The Albert Park is on a hill in central Auckland.
+The Albert barracks used to be here, which were built in 1846 and abandoned in 1871.
+There is still a cannon in the park that aimes at the harbor.
+A very nice park with a lot of old trees.
+The Auckland Art Gallery is on the southwest corner.

 The Auckland Domain is a large city park on an extinct volcanic cone.
 Preveously there was a small settlement of Maori, until the area was sold to the Britain in 1840.
 The tropical house of the conservatory was built for the "Auckland Exhibition" in 1913.